ChurchApps/FreeShowWeb/src/routes/docs/items/+page.md

 # Items

 There are different types of items you can add, depending on what you want to present.

+After adding a new item, you can edit it's properties on the right side, by clicking on the tab left to "Item", and "Items" with the currently selected item name.

 Here is a list of the items:

 ### Text